The NH Bar Association serves 3 constituencies:

 The New Hampshire Bar Association serves the legal community by:

-- Providing opportunities to serve the community, both public and legal, through programs such as the Modest Means Program, DOVE, NH Pro Bono Referral Program, serving on Bar boards and committees.
+- Providing attorneys with opportunities to serve through programs such as the NHBA Lawyer Referral Service Modest Means Program, NH Free Legal Answers, Lawline, and Bar Board and committee participation.

 The New Hampshire Bar Association serves the court system by:

 - Administering NH Supreme Court Rule 53, NH Continuing Legal Education and Court Rule 55, the Public Protection Fund.

 - Administration of Annual Attorney Licensure Renewal Requirements to include notices and support of attorneys practicing in NH regarding their annual renewal obligations, invoicing and payment processing of NH Supreme Court fees, administration and collection of Trust Account Compliance/IOLTA forms and collection of attorney CLE credits and attorney filing of the NHMCLE Affidavit via the Attorney Reporting Tool (ART).